Zaykos/Zaykos/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as a CERT Analyst Intern and would like to go to pentest eventually
-- 🌱 I’m currently learning pentesting in general and especially Active Directory
+- 🌱 I’m currently learning pentesting in general (HTB Boxes and ProLabs, CTF) and especially Active Directory

 <!--
 **Zaykos/Zaykos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.